 What is Ray's Boathouse?

-Established in 1973, Ray's Boathouse has redefined regional cuisine by focusing on sustainable Northwest seafood, locally sourced produce, and an extensive selection of microbrews and wines.
-The restaurant is celebrated for reintroducing native delicacies such as Olympia oysters and championing ingredients like singing scallops, Copper River Salmon, and Loughbrough Inlet spot prawns.
-Ray's was also a pioneer in direct purchasing from fishermen through its wholesale fish buyer's license, ensuring unparalleled freshness.
-Today, it operates two distinct dining experiences: the elegantly refined Ray's Boathouse, offering fine dining with panoramic views of Puget Sound, and the lively, family-friendly Ray's Cafe, serving casual fare.
-The company also provides waterfront banquet facilities and full-service catering, solidifying its reputation as a versatile culinary destination.
-Ray's Boathouse is recognized for its leadership in sustainable business practices within the Seattle restaurant community, emphasizing recycling and composting.
+A Seattle institution since 1973, Ray's Boathouse has redefined regional cuisine by championing sustainable Northwest seafood, local produce, and artisanal beverages.
+The establishment is credited with reintroducing native ingredients like Olympia oysters and popularizing delicacies such as Copper River Salmon and Loughbrough Inlet spot prawns.
+Ray's distinguished itself further by obtaining a wholesale fish buyer's license, enabling direct procurement from fishermen and ensuring unparalleled freshness.
+Today, it operates two distinct dining experiences: the elegantly refined Ray's Boathouse, offering fine dining with panoramic Puget Sound views, and the lively, family-friendly Ray's Cafe.
+The company also provides comprehensive catering services and hosts events in its waterfront banquet room.
+Ray's Boathouse is recognized as a leader in sustainable business practices within the Seattle restaurant community, actively engaging in recycling and composting initiatives.

 How much funding has Ray's Boathouse raised?